Updated 20 October 2021

-- DISCORD – Alternative to Skype and TeamSpeak.
+- STREMIO – Alternative to Kodi and Plex.

 - LIBREOFFICE – Alternative to Microsoft Office.

-- ETCHER – Burn images to SD Cards and USB drives.
+- BALENAETCHER – Burn images to SD Cards and USB drives.

-There is a great deal of information available regarding counter surveillance that couldn’t be included because it’s outside the scope of this article.
+There is a great deal of further information regarding counter surveillance that couldn’t be included because it’s outside the scope of this article.

 On mobile devices, secure communication is of the utmost importance.
-Install the free open-source application SIGNAL on your smartphone.
-There is also a version of Signal available for desktop computers.
+Install the free open-source application SIGNAL on your smart phone.
+There is also a Signal application available for desktop computers.
 Phone encryption and periodic clearance of search and location histories are advised.
-Set a strong passphrase and the remote lock, locate and erase feature.
+Consider locking individual apps or folders, set a strong passphrase and the remote lock, locate and erase feature.

-Hopefully the information detailed here will help you cover your internet tracks more effectively and assure your personal safety.
+Hopefully the information provided here will guide you in securing your online presence more effectively and assure your personal safety.